vineet-reddy/SeizureScoreAI/README.md

 ### ILAE Outcome Scale Citation

-The ILAE Outcome Scale used in this system is sourced from the MGH Epilepsy Service at Harvard Medical School.
+The ILAE Outcome Scale used in this system is sourced from the Massachusetts General Hospital Epilepsy Service.
 For more information, visit their [Epilepsy Surgery Outcome Scales page](https://seizure.mgh.harvard.edu/engel-surgical-outcome-scale/).